 Finally, filing on fault grounds may make the process faster.
 This is because the court does not need to wait the required one-year separation period of a no-fault divorce to ensure the marriage cannot be recovered.

-Disadvantages of Fault Divorce:
+The Disadvantages of an At-Fault Divorce:

 There are also some disadvantages to filing under grounds of fault.
 For starters, it can be more expensive than a no-fault divorce.
 This is because you will need to go typically need to go through the discovery process to be able to show how severe the problems were.
 You often also need to hire a private investigator to dig up evidence related to the fault grounds.